sudhi7seas/Regular_Expression/README.md

-# Regular_Expression
-A regular expression that returns all the list items that contain Delhi and an email address.
+Write a regular expression that returns all the list items that contain Delhi and a phone number.
+Phone numbers either start with a 0 or with a +.

 data=[
     "mr Jim Cloudy, Texas, 01091231, 1 dog 1 cat, jim.cloudy@example.com",